ericbutler555/eb-grid/README.md

 ## Support ##

 If you have questions or suggestions about eb-grid, create an issue.
-I'd like this to be as good as it can be.
+I'd like this to be truly useful to developers who just need a flexible responsive grid system without any broader scope.